zubko/zubko.io/content/posts/2019-05-09-android-emulator.md

 ---
-date: '2019-05-09'
+date: "2019-05-09"
-title: 'Running Android emulator from the terminal'
+title: "Running Android emulator from the terminal"
-path: '/blog/android-emulator'
+path: "/blog/android-emulator"
-tags: ['advice', 'android', 'react-native']
+tags: ["advice", "android", "react-native"]
 ---

 Add to your `~/.bash_profile`: